Quantum64/VPNBackend/docs/OSX.md

 Unfortunantly the installation of the certificate is not as simple as it is on Windows, but if you follow this guide exactly, you will have no issues.

-1) Click the certificate link labeled OSX on your (account page)[http://net.q64.co].
+1) Click the certificate link labeled OSX on your [account page](http://net.q64.co).
 This will download the certificate.